Cap Gap Extension

 "Cap Gap" is a term used to describe the "gap" between the end of OPT/STEM Extension and the beginning of H-1B status with an employer subject to the H-1B "cap".

-You are eligible for a Cap Gap Extension to your OPT employment if:
+You are eligible for a Cap Gap Extension if all of the following are true:

-- The H-1B petition requested a change of status AND
+- The H-1B petition requested a change of status (NOT consular processing)

-- The H-1B petition requested an October 1st start date
+- The H-1B petition requested a start date between October 1 and April 1 of the following year

-IMPORTANT: If your H-1B petition was receipted after your OPT EAD card expired (but before your 60-day grace period ended), then you are eligible for a Cap Gap Extension to your F-1 status, but not to your employment authorization.
-You can remain in the U.S. in F-1 status, but you cannot work during the "gap" period.
+- If your H-1B petition was receipted after the expiration on your OPT/STEM EAD card (but before the end of the 60-day grace period following that date), then only your F-1 status will be extended and not to your employment authorization.
+You can remain in the U.S. in F-1 status, but you cannot work, during the "gap" period.

 - Your employer is cap-exempt OR